Dying Light - Initial Impressions

 [No] More to come...

 Even with all the nice things I had to say about Dying Light, time has taken its toll.
 Up to this point in this article, I had written everything as I played, with the expectation of doing a Late Bird review upon completion.
 That won't be the case, however.
 I am just tired of the gameplay and the why-so-serious story, so I have decided to call it quits for now.
-I may go back and play it again at some point and complete the game, but for now I have totally lost the motivation to so.
+I may go back and play it again at some point and complete the game, but for now, I have totally lost the motivation to do so.

 The free-running navigation in the open world is fun and responsive.
-It still is probably the best parkour simulator I've ever played, and probably has the most competent first-person platforming in a game that I've played too.
+It still is probably the best parkour simulator I've ever played and probably has the most competent first-person platforming in a game that I've played too.
 The problem stems partially from the in-game rewards you get by continuing to play Dying Light, and significantly from its ham-fisted story.
 While many argue that story isn't important in video games—at least, it doesn't always have to be—it is still can be an important motivator.
 It motivates the player to want to continue playing the game once the gameplay no longer offers new avenues of entertainment.
 Dying Light tries introducing new challenges and enemies as the game progresses, but the rewards are only as good as the player views them.
 I viewed them mostly as fruitless loot-based rewards.
 Every once in a while, there was something interesting or significant that it would provide you, or maybe an interesting little story to tell, but this was something of a rarity.

 Dying Light is a competent game with solid platforming mechanics, despite its first-person perspective.
 The process of running through the city, looting it for supplies, and fending off the variety of different enemies with your crafted/upgraded arsenal can be quite satisfying, for a while.
 Eventually though, if you are not entertained by the story or side-missions that lay on the thick sentimentality, the reason to keep going out makes less and less sense.
 I only played this game on my own, but I'm willing to bet that playing this with friends or against online players helps add some fun and excitement.
 As for me, I've had my fill for a while.